Monroe Doctrine: Clark Memorandum

-The Clark Memorandum, written on December 17, 1928, by Calvin Coolidge's undersecretary of state J. Reuben Clark, concerned U.S. use of military force to intervene in Latin American nations.
-This memorandum was officially released in 1930 by the Herbert Hoover administration.
+The Clark Memorandum, written on December 17, 1928, by President Calvin Coolidge's undersecretary of state J. Reuben Clark, concerned American use of military force to intervene in Latin American nations.
+This memorandum was officially released in 1930 by the administration of President Herbert Hoover.

-The Clark memorandum rejected the view that the Roosevelt Corollary was based on the Monroe Doctrine.
+The Clark Memorandum rejected the view that the Roosevelt Corollary was based on the Monroe Doctrine.
 However, it was not a complete repudiation of the Roosevelt Corollary but was rather a statement that any intervention by the U.S. was not sanctioned by the Monroe Doctrine but rather was the right of the U.S. as a state.
-This separated the Roosevelt Corollary from the Monroe Doctrine by noting that the Monroe Doctrine only applied to situations involving European countries.
-One main point in the Clark Memorandum was to note that the Monroe Doctrine was based on conflicts of interest only between the United States and European nations, rather than between the United States and Latin American nations.
+This separated the Roosevelt Corollary from the Monroe Doctrine by noting that the doctrine only applied to situations involving European countries.
+One main point in the Clark Memorandum was to note that the Monroe Doctrine was based on conflicts of interest only between the United States and European nations, rather than between the U.S. and Latin American nations.

 World War II

 After World War II began, a majority of Americans supported defending the entire Western Hemisphere against foreign invasion.
 A 1940 national survey found that 81% supported defending Canada; 75% Mexico and Central America; 69% South America; 66% West Indies; and 59% Greenland.

-The December 1941 conquest of Saint Pierre and Miquelon by the forces of Free France from out of the control of Vichy France was seen as a violation of the Monroe Doctrine by Secretary of State Cordell Hull.
+The December 1941 conquest of Saint Pierre and Miquelon by Free French forces from the control of Vichy France was seen as a violation of the Monroe Doctrine by Secretary of State Cordell Hull.

+During World War II, the US invoked its Monroe Doctrine and occupied Greenland to prevent use by Germany following the German occupation of Denmark.
+The US military remained in Greenland after the war, and by 1948, Denmark abandoned attempts to persuade the US to leave.
+The following year, both countries became members of the NATO military alliance.
+A 1951 treaty gave the US a significant role in Greenland's defense.
+As of 2025, the US Space Force maintains Pituffik Space Base in Greenland, and the US military frequently takes part in NATO exercises in Greenlandic waters.